 “For two decades NLOWE has been honouring the outstanding women business owners of Newfoundland and Labrador through our Entrepreneur of the Year Awards,” says Hilda Broomfield-Letemplier, president of NLOWE’s Board of Directors, “and this year is no different.
 This evening’s winners are helping create a stronger and more diverse business landscape in this province and we are happy to celebrate them and their contributions.”

-The awards gala was attended by over 200 people including the Honourable Christopher Mitchelmore, Minister of Business, Tourism, Culture and Rural Development and Karen Appleby, Manager of International Business Development and Entrepreneurship for the Atlantic Canada Opportunities Agency as well as other government representatives, members of the business community and industry professionals from across the province.
+The awards gala was attended by over 200 people including the Honourable Siobhan Coady, Minister of Natural Resources, Minister Responsible for the Status of Women, and Deputy Government House Leader and Susan Drodge, Director of Policy, Economics, and Communications for the Atlantic Canada Opportunities Agency (ACOA) as well as other government representatives, members of the business community and industry professionals from across the province.

-In addition to the 2016 Entrepreneur of the Year Award sponsors listed above, gala sponsors include, Gold Sponsor, Emera Newfoundland and Labrador.
+In addition to the 2017 Entrepreneur of the Year Award sponsors listed above, gala sponsors include, Decor Sponsors, MAKEvents Creative Planning Inc. and Moments by Martha.

 NLOWE has been handing out Entrepreneur of the Year Awards since 1998.
 Over 100 nominations were received this year and in the past, winners have gone on to win national accolades.
 More details about the awards, the selection process, and previous award winners are available at www.nlowe.org/awards.